 During his tenure the university has also established the Tucker Park Collaborative on its Saint John campus (home to the new Dalhousie Medicine Education Centre and the Saint John Regional Hospital); built state-of-the-art student and research facilities such as The Richard J. CURRIE CENTER and the Hans W. Klohn Commons; and been named one of Canada’s Top 100 Employers in 2013 and 2014.
 His work at the university and with the province is helping build a stronger, more prosperous society for the people of New Brunswick and Atlantic Canada.

 Dr. Campbell remains active with many associations, currently serving as vice-chair of the Atlantic Association of Universities (AAU) and the Atlantic University Sport (AUS) board of directors.
-He is a board member of the Association of Universities and Colleges of Canada (AUCC), New Brunswick Research and Innovation Council, Order of New Brunswick Advisory Council, CANARIE, Compute Canada, Invest New Brunswick and Mprime National Centre of Excellence.
+He is a board member of the Association of Universities and Colleges of Canada (AUCC), New Brunswick Research and Innovation Council, Order of New Brunswick Advisory Council, CANARIE, Compute Canada, and Invest New Brunswick.
 He represents UNB on the New Brunswick Business Council where he advocates for a “Smart(er) NB.”
 In 2013 Dr. Campbell received the Graham P. Wright Award for Distinguished Service from the Canadian Mathematical Society and was named one of the top 50 CEO’s in Atlantic Canada by Atlantic Business Magazine in 2013 and 2014.

 Prior to joining UNB, Dr. Campbell served as acting president and vice-chancellor and vice-president (academic) at Memorial University of Newfoundland.
 He also served as associate dean of the faculty of arts and science and as a professor and head of the department of mathematics and statistics at Queen's University.

 Dr. Campbell resides in Fredericton at Somerville House with his wife, Diane, and their son, Graham, who is currently in his third year of Law at UNB.
 They have four grown children: Ian, Colin, Graham and Maggie.